-- <path> which stands for any entry in the CMTPATH list. - ct> which stands for the project name associated with an entry in the CMTPATH list.
+- <path> which stands for any entry in the CMTPATH list.

 As an example suppose we define

 this will assemble one -I option (towards the preprocessor) per entry in CMTPATH, implementing a mechanism for a multiple installation area for header files.
 In the example above the resulting macro will be